skip to content

 Undergraduate Students:

-I am Director of Studies in History of Art at Trinity Hall and Clare College.
+I am Director of Studies in History of Art at Trinity Hall, Clare College, and Gonville & Caius College.
 Prospective undergraduates may consult the colleges' websites for further details.

 Publications